 Medical Services: If at all possible, call your insurance before seeing a doctor.
 Often, there are certain doctors they want you to see.
 General care is available in English at Medsi or GMS.
 American Dental Clinic offers English-speaking dentists.
 There is also chiropractic care in English.
 English-speaking psychologists can be found at the EMC.

-Haircuts: Getting across what you want done with your hair in a foreign language is challenging.
-However, you can try any building marked “салон красоты” or “парикмахерская” and try out some new vocabulary.
+Haircuts: However, you can try any building marked “салон красоты” or “парикмахерская” and try out some new vocabulary.
 If you really want an English-speaking hairdresser, Expat Salon offers that, for a fairly hefty price.
 MONE and Persona sometimes have an upmarket stylist or two that can speak a little English.
 Barber shops are rapidly becoming a thing as well, with TopGun, Chop-Chop and OldBoy being the major players on the market, charging about 25-30$ for a haircut.
 For cheaper options, you can also check out the one called Усы (which is the word for mustache in Russian).
 You might also want to look up how to talk about haircuts in Russian before heading out!

 Charitable Giving: Giving is not as easy as in the US.
 The most convenient drop-off point in Moscow is the International Women’s Club, which then distributes the items to charities.
 See our Google Map for instructions on how to get there.
 Miloserdie, run by the Russian Orthodox Church, is similar to the Salvation Army in America.
 However, they only offer one out-of-the-way drop-off location in Moscow and you will probably need speak Russian to go through the process to donate.